Lydian and Locrian: Dreamy vs. Unsettling Scales

 - ♭5 (diminished 5th) — The fifth degree is lowered, so root + 5th forms a tritone (the most dissonant common interval)

 The consequence: the tonic chord is diminished (B–D–F in B Locrian).
-A diminished chord has no stable root feel — it wants to resolve somewhere else.
-This is why Locrian cannot function as a stable tonal centre in practical music.
+A diminished chord has no stable root feel, so it wants to resolve somewhere else.
+This is why Locrian cannot function as a stable tonal center in practical music.

 When Locrian Is Used